Transparency-in-the-non-profit-sector/nedextract/README.md

 ## Prerequisites
 1. [Python 3.8, or 3.9](https://www.python.org/downloads/)
-2. [miniconda](https://docs.conda.io/en/latest/miniconda.html); miniconda is only required to install the requirements for pdftext, not to run auto_extract itself.
+2. [miniconda](https://docs.conda.io/en/latest/miniconda.html); miniconda is only required to install the requirements for pdftext, not to run nedextract itself.
 3. If you are using Microsoft Visual Studio Code, the Microsoft Visual C++ Build Tools are required, which can be found under ['Build Tools for Visual Studio'](https://visualstudio.microsoft.com/downloads/).

 ## Installation

-To install auto_extract from the GitHub repository, execute the following commands:
+To install nedextract from the GitHub repository, execute the following commands:

 ```console
 git clone https://github.com/Transparency-in-the-non-profit-sector/np-transparency.git